I hoped and planned for a natural birth.

 - treatment from a chiropractor

-Of course, don’t do any of these things or any other physical activity without your doctor’s approval and/or if you are in pain (come on do you even really need me to tell you that?).
+Of course, don’t do any of these things or any other physical activity without your doctor’s approval and/or if you are in pain.
 Good luck in your efforts.
 Come back and let me know if your breech baby eventually turned, and share your experience in the comments.
 We all have unique situations and I really love hearing others’ experiences.
 Thanks for reading!

 Trackback from your site.